Blues Band, The

 The band started with just two gigs at the ‘Bridge House’ a north London pub.
 Recalls Tom: “It sort of mushroomed in the most surprising way.
 Often a lot of the best things in life happen by chance.
 After one night at the Bridge House all our phones started ringing.”

 The new outfit then acquired a manager and decided to bootleg their own album putting out one thousand copies in a plain white sleeve.
 They numbered and signed them by hand and sold them all at gigs.
 It became known as the ‘Official Blues Band Bootleg Album’ to be re-issued on Repertoire CD along with several other BB classics.
-The group have released some 18 albums over three decades and in 2011 The Blues Band was still going strong, releasing a brand new album ‘Few Short Lines’ and conducting an extensive UK Autumn tour.
+The group have released over 20 albums over three decades and are still going strong.